Golf Fitness Training to Eliminate the Sway and Slide

 An example of a slide in the downswing.

-Sway and slide can result from a number of different physical limitations.
-A lack of hip stability is one of the most common culprits.
 One of the most important muscles for lower body anGluteus Mediusd lateral stability is the gluteus medius, which is located on the outside of the buttocks.
 A strong and active gluteus medius will prevent lateral movement throughout the swing which will allow you to properly coil and generate power within a stable posture.
 Luckily, for all of you swayers and sliders, strengthening the gluteus medius is a very simple task and requires minimal equipment.
 The clam shell exercise is a great beginner exercise for any golfer looking to add stability and consistency to their golf swing.
 Here’s how they are performed:

 First, get into a side lying position.
 Stack the top leg on top of the bottom and bring your knees towards your chest.
 From here, keep your feet together and raise the top knee to form a clam shape.
 You should feel your top buttocks tighten and hold for 2-3 seconds.
 It is important to make sure your pelvis does not rotate backwards during the motion, so make sure your top hip stays directly above the bottom hip throughout the duration of the exercise.
 To make this exercise more challenging, simply place a rubber tubing ring around your legs just above the knee joints.
+Building this hip stability foundation is essential—explore hip stability training for a consistent swing to deepen your understanding of how targeted hip work translates directly to swing repeatability.
+Neglecting this kind of stability work can contribute to swing faults caused by poor hip and shoulder stability that not only hurt your game but can lead to injury over time.

 Jason Rivkin, BS, ATC, GPS, CGFI-FP1

-[gview file=”https://fitgolf.com/files/2013/06/sidelyingbentkneehipabductionclams.pdf”]
+[gview file=”http://fitgolf.com/files/2013/06/sidelyingbentkneehipabductionclams.pdf”]